-Reba is such a beloved personality that her charisma and talent has landed her on screens big and small.
-She was in films like The Little Rascals and the glorious sci-fi film Tremors and played Annie Oakley in the TV show Buffalo Girls.
+Reba is such a beloved personality that her charisma and talent have landed her on screens big and small.
+She was in films like The Little Rascals and the glorious sci-fi film Tremors and played Annie Oakley in the TV miniseries Buffalo Girls.
 She starred in her hit WB and CW sitcom Reba from 2001 to 2006.
 McEntire also had a brief turn in KFC commercials playing Colonel Sanders in 2018.
 That's how lovable she is.
 Last year, she co-hosted the 53rd annual CMA Awards with Carrie Underwood and Dolly Parton.
 In 2021, she'll kick off her highly anticipated tour.

 As for her personal life, McEntire divorced her husband of 26 years and former manager, Narvel Blackstock, in 2015.
-During her marriage to Blackstock, she had one son, Shelby Blackstock, and helped raise stepchildren Chassidy, Shawna and Brandon Blackstock.
+During her marriage to Blackstock, she had one son, Shelby Blackstock, and helped raise stepchildren Chassidy, Shawna, and Brandon Blackstock.
 Brandon Blackstock was married to McEntire's good friend and frequent collaborator Kelly Clarkson.
-In June, Clarkson filed for divorce from Blackstock.
+In 2020, Clarkson filed for divorce from Blackstock.

 These days, Reba is living it up and continuing to make hit music and reign as our benevolent Queen of Country Music.